“An Irish writer who knows the world.”

 In 2016, as the winner of the Florida Keys Flash Fiction Award, Denyse spent two weeks writing in Ernest Hemingway’s studio in Key West – the first author to do so since Hemingway himself.
 She has also been awarded residencies by the Shanghai Writers’ Association (with Munster Literature Centre); the Centre Culturel Irlandais, Paris, and Zvona i Nari, Liznjan, Croatia.
 She is the recipient of an Arts Council of Ireland Literature Bursary and other grants.
 Denyse was Writer in Residence 2017 at Cork County Council’s Library & Arts Service.
 She is the former Artistic Director of the West Cork Literary Festival.

-Born in Boston, Denyse grew up in all sorts of places.
-Moving from one country to another on average every four years, she developed a lifelong habit and love of writing letters, which proved an excellent apprenticeship for a writer.
+Born in Boston, Denyse had a peripatetic childhood.
+Moving from one country to another gave her a lifelong habit, and love, of writing letters, which proved an excellent apprenticeship for a novelist.

 “A real treat … I read it in one setting, holding my breath, such is Woods’ skill in building up tension.”

 “Devlin shares Anne Tyler’s knack [with] imagery that feels effortless and familiar and wondrously vivid all at once.”

 IMAGE Magazine The Catalpa Tree